 This can result in functional problems of the masticatory system with problems in the jaw joints, symptoms such as tinnitus, dizziness and even loss of vision, descending symptoms in the neck, spine and hips, etc.

 Patients who formerly had faulty orthodontic treatments often experience a great deal of suffering.
-They often have many dental and non-dental consultations and therapies behind them and therefore absolutely need a correct, interdisciplinary approach to TMD therapy.
+They often have had many dental and non-dental consultations and therapies and therefore absolutely need a correct, interdisciplinary approach to TMD therapy.

 You might also be interested in